sy2002/QNICE-FPGA/CONTRIBUTING.md

 We do not have a lot of rules, neither do we have a detailed written code of conduct or even written coding guidelines.
-As written above: This is meant to be a relaxed project :-) Nevertheless, here are some basics that you might want to follow when contributing.
+As written above: This is meant to be a relaxed project :-) Nevertheless, here are some basics that we expect you to follow when contributing.

 Branches
 --------